The best apps for finding roommates

 Where can I find reliable roommates?

 Nearly every landlord will run a background check on anyone who fills out a housing application.
 This can help make sure you’re not signing your way into a situation with someone who can’t pay, or who may not be honest about their history.
 Additionally, if you’re moving into an apartment with an existing lease, meeting with the landlord and adding yourself to the lease protects you from being overcharged and keeps the law on your side if things get dicey.
 There are plenty of apps out there that can help make this process quicker and safer for you, although you might have to pay a little extra for the premium perks.
 We’ve rounded up some of the best ways to safely find roommates to help you foot the cost of living in the city.
+Check out any of the roommate finder apps below to find the right person to share a space with.

 This roommate finder app aims to help people in metro areas across the US and Canada find the ideal roommate to share space with.
 Instead of searching through listings, it sends you matches with people who share similar schedules, interests, and other lifestyle preferences so you have less opportunity conflict and more time to bond.